jtcriswell/bpfa/README.md

 	LDAW <Value> - Load Accumulator with word from packet.
 	LDAL         - Load Accumulator with packet's length.

 LDAH, LDAH, and LDAW may also be used with X register indexing:

 	LDAH <Value>,X

+The index register (X) may be loaded using the following instructions:

 	LDX   <Label> - Load X Register with word from memory.
 	LDXI  <Value> - Load X Register with immediate value.